 Fuel your morning with breakfast from the adorable Cottonwood Cafe, with scrambles and hash you’ll dream about for years to come; or try one of the city’s classic favorites — Sisters Coffee Company or Sisters Bakery (get an apple fritter).

-After a long day of snow sports, relax your muscles with a very Central Oregon-specific treatment at Hop in the Spa.
+After a long day of activities, relax your muscles with a very Central Oregon-specific treatment at Hop in the Spa.
 This spa uses the region’s favorite drink — beer, of course — as a soak for sore muscles.
 Or go to Shibui Spa in the FivePine Lodge complex for a more traditional option.

 When you’ve whet your appetite, comfort food is waiting at Takoda’s, a local favorite with pizza and stick-to-your-ribs entrees like beef stroganoff.
 Or try The Porch, another comfort food spot with lots of options.